ClickHouse/clickhouse-docs/docs/en/concepts/why-clickhouse-is-so-fast.md

 The point of these transformations is to shift work (computation) from the time user queries run to merge time.
 This is important for two reasons:

-On the one hand, user queries may become significantly faster, sometimes by 1000x or more, if they can leverage “transformed” data, e.g. pre-aggregated data.
+On the one hand, user queries may become significantly faster, sometimes by 1000x or more, if they can leverage "transformed" data, e.g. pre-aggregated data.

 On the other hand, the majority of the runtime of merges is consumed by loading the input parts and saving the output part.
 The additional effort to transform the data during merge does usually not impact the runtime of merges too much.
 All of this magic is completely transparent and does not affect the result of queries (besides their performance).

 ## Storage Layer: Data pruning

 In practice, many queries are repetitive, i.e., run unchanged or only with slight modifications (e.g. different parameter values) in periodic intervals.
 Running the same or similar queries again and again allows adding indexes or re-organize the data in a way that frequent queries can access it faster.
-This approach is also known as “data pruning” and ClickHouse provides three techniques for that:
+This approach is also known as "data pruning" and ClickHouse provides three techniques for that:

 1. [Primary key indexes](https://clickhouse.com/docs/en/optimize/sparse-primary-indexes) which define the sort order of the table data.
 A well-chosen primary key allows to evaluate filters (like the WHERE clauses in the above query) using fast binary searches instead of full-column scans.
 In more technical terms, the runtime of scans becomes logarithmic instead of linear in the data size.